Ulrich modules over cyclic quotient surface singularities: Further topics

 \subsection{Examples}

-We finish this paper with some special examples.
-In particular, we determine the number $\sfN_m$ completely.
-From Theorem~\ref{main}, special CM modules behave like a ``basis".
+We finish this paper by presenting some typical examples.
+In particular, we completely determine the number $\sfN_m$.
+By Theorem~\ref{main}, we know that special CM modules behave like a ``basis".
 Thus, we can identify each MCM $R$-module $M_t$ with the lattice point $(d_{1,t}, \cdots, d_{r,t})\in\ZZ^r$.